Phragmipedium: Taxonomy

 Phragmipedium besseae was first found in Peru by Elizabeth Locke Besse in 1981.
 Soon afterwards, the site was plundered and destroyed by orchid hunters.
-Luckily enough seed was preserved, to avert extinction.
-This orchid is unusual, because its flowers have a bright orange-red to almost strong salmon-red color (there is also a yellow variety), unseen in any lady's slipper orchid.
+Seed was preserved to avert extinction.
+This orchid is unusual because its flowers have a bright orange-red to almost strong salmon-red color (there is also a yellow variety), unseen in any lady's slipper orchid.
 The oval-shaped petals are wide.
 The narrow leaves are elliptic in shape.
 It has since been used extensively in hybridization.